 Our school has had links with Charlton Manor School in south London and our schools have met together to share a range of experiences and the children .

 We held discussions about the beliefs and understanding that the children hold.

 each year we hold an anti bullying week and in November we had a particular focus about anti-racism.
-Our bully proof shield is displayed on our doorways to let everyone know that bullies are not allowed at our school.
+Our Year 5s are Anti-Bullying Ambassadors and currently working towards achieving the Diana Award.